 CACFP facilities follow the meal patterns established by USDA.

-• Breakfast consists of a serving of milk, fruit or vegetable, and grains or bread.
+- Breakfasts consists of a serving of milk, fruit or vegetable and grains or bread.

 Summer Food Service Program

 Child Development Centers, Inc. is participating in the Summer Food Service Program.
 Meals will be provided to all eligible children free of charge.
 To be eligible to receive free meals at: Oil City CDC, Hasson CDC, Franklin IT CDC and FSA CDC children must meet the income guidelines for reduced price meals in the National School Lunch Program.

 To be considered an at risk area, 50% of the local school district must receive reduced or free lunches.